 Applications are to be made in one of the three Scandinavian languages or English on a form specifically for this purpose available on NIKK’s website (www.nikk.no).
 The application form will be available to download from www.nikk.no approximately one month before the deadline for applications.

-NIKK will communicate its decision via e-mail to each applicant in May after the decision has been made and the Nordic Committee of Senior Officials for Gender Equality (EK-JÄM) has been afforded the opportunity to veto the decision.
+NIKK will communicate its decision to the principal applicants by e-mail once it is made and after the Nordic Council of Ministers’ Committee of Senior Officials for Gender Equality and LGBTI (ÄK-JÄM) has been given the opportunity to veto the decision.
+Decisions cannot be appealed.

 The final report is to include the following: